olorin/umad/RUNNING.md

 Config
 ------

-You'll need a `localconfig.py`, this is not supplied in the codebase.
-It'll look something like this, just supply whatever variables are relevant for you.

-    ELASTICSEARCH_NODES = [ "your.fqdn.here:9200" ]
-    MAX_HITS = 50
+You'll need to setup your `localconfig.py`, a live example is included with the codebase.
+Define your document types and cluster address suitably.

 Searching